drweb86/butil/README.md

 ### Software

 - Microsoft Windows OS x64 7SP1+;
 - Microsoft .Net Desktop Runtime 6 is required.
-To download it you can open the following [url](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), see section **.NET Desktop Runtime 6.0.10**
+To download it you can open the following [url](https://dotnet.microsoft.com/en-us/download/dotnet/7.0), see section **.NET Desktop Runtime 7.0.10**

-To function in full mode also required:
-- NTFS file system on system partition
-- Windows OS should support EFS

 ### Hardware: